IdentityServer/Documentation/docs/configuration/logging.md

 Add the following snippet to your configuration file to funnel all logging messages to a simple text file.
 We use [Baretail](https://www.baremetalsoft.com/baretail/) for viewing the log files.

+**Note:** If you use this method you need to ensure that the account running the application pool has write access to the application directory.

 ```xml
 <system.diagnostics>
   <trace autoflush="true"